wl-net/arcus-k8s/README.md

 `./setup-local.sh`

+If something fails, wait a few minutes and try again.

 It will takes about 5-10 minutes for everything to come up.
 When `microk8s.kubectl get pods` shows a list of pods in the running or completed state, you are good to go.

 ## Starting over